xiyuyi-at-LLNL/pysofi/docs/source/about.rst

 Contributing
 ------------
-`pysofi` is an open source project.
+`PySOFI` is an open source project.
 We welcome contributions via pull requests on Github as well as questions, feature requests, or bug reports via issues.
 Please also refer to our `code of conduct <https://github.com/xiyuyi-at-LLNL/pysofi/master/CODE_OF_CONDUCT.md>`__.

 If you are a developer, create a branch, include your changes and create a pull request to merge your branch to the master branch.
 If you are not a developer of the project, first create a fork of the repository.
-This will create your copy of the `pysofi` repository and ensure you can push your changes up to GitHub through pull requests.
+This will create your copy of the `PySOFI` repository and ensure you can push your changes up to GitHub through pull requests.

 * Create your branches off the `repo:main` branch.